andimeier/cas-server-simulator/README.md

 # Mock CAS Server

 This is a CAS server implementation targeted as a simple mock, but still functional.
+The CAS servers follows the specification of https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol.html.
+The used CAS protocol version is 2.0.

+Proxy handling is not implemented, only the SSO login process (routes `/login` and `/serviceValidate` in CAS 2.0).

 Features: